brombal/stylix-docs/markdown/selectors.md

 The array is merged together, causing `fontSize: 24` to override the previous definition.
 The resulting object is merged into the parent, overriding the `fontWeight` property, but not the `color` property, which is defined after the nested `$css` object.

 This may seem like an excessive amount of flexibility, since you are you aren't likely to ever define complicated structures like this yourself.
-However, this flexibility is useful for allowing stylable components to pass on a `$css` prop to an element that also uses `$css`:
+However, this flexibility is useful for allowing stylable components to pass on their own `$css` prop to an element that uses `$css`:

 ```tsx-render
 const Link = ({ to, $css, ...styles }) => (